Union Pacific sees record 2012 results despite coal

 Union Pacific is the second major U.S. railroad to report quarterly results.

-No. 2 U.S. railroad operator CSX Corp CSX.N on Wednesday said utility coal was its only unfavorable second-quarter business and reiterated its call for a record 2012 profit after reporting above-forecast first-quarter results late on Tuesday.
+No. 2 U.S. railroad operator CSX Corp CSX.N on Wednesday said utility coal is its only unfavorable second-quarter business and reiterated its call for a record 2012 profit after reporting above-forecast first-quarter results late Tuesday.

-“Although softer coal demand remains a challenge, the benefits of our diverse franchise should support continued opportunities in other markets, driving record financial results for the year,” Koraleski said.

-This was Koraleski’s first earnings call as CEO, since his predecessor, Jim Young, took a medical leave last month for pancreatic cancer treatment.

-Reporting by Lynn Adler; Editing by Gerald E. McCormick, Maureen Bavdek, Gunna Dickson and Leslie Gevirtz
+Reporting by Lynn Adler; Editing by Gerald E. McCormick and Maureen Bavdek, Gunna Dickson